JonasStl/JonasStl.github.io/_pages/about.md

 - Awarded the [1st Prize for Excellence in Applied Development Research](https://entwicklungsoekonomischer-ausschuss.de/foerderpreis-fuer-praxisrelevante-entwicklungsforschung-3/) by the German Economic Association and KfW Development Bank for my dissertation.

-- Finalist in the German Thesis Award [(Deutscher Studienpreis)](https://koerber-stiftung.de/en/press/statements/30-promovierte-fuer-den-deutschen-studienpreis-2026-nominiert/).
+- Finalist of the German Thesis Award [(Deutscher Studienpreis)](https://koerber-stiftung.de/en/press/statements/30-promovierte-fuer-den-deutschen-studienpreis-2026-nominiert/).

 - Received the [Florenz Sartorius Prize](https://uni-goettingen.de/en/707512.html) for the best dissertation in economics in 2025, awarded by the Faculty of Business and Economics at the University of Göttingen.